Vizzina leads Briarwood to win over Huffman, 5-0 start - Shelby County Reporter

 Huffman muffed the opening kick, and the Lions pounced on it to give themselves an early short field of 31 yards to work with.

-Vizzina then got his special night started quickly, hitting a touchdown pass on the first play following the turnover.
+Vizzina then got his special night started quickly, hitting a 31-yard touchdown pass to Ethan Anderson on the first play following the turnover.

 That set the tone for the evening.